-The section of our website that is just for kids.
+This section of our website is just for kids and teachers.
 Have any of you ever been to a park where they have dolphins and whales?
 I'm sure most of you have and that's okay because you didn't know.
 Today we are going to teach you a few things you need to know about dolphins and whales living in captivity.

 They live in a close family group.